themoosman/blynclight-api-server/README.md

 During the shelter in place here in the USA during the COVID-19 outbreak, I was forced to work from home.
 This light and client / server become required to signal other family members that I was on a conference call.
 I hope this can help you out as well.

 ## Requirements
-This application uses the [blynclight](https://pypi.org/project/blynclight/) Python package to make the device calls.
+This application uses the [BusyLight for Humans](https://pypi.org/project/busylight-for-humans/) Python package to make the device calls.

 ## Server